espocrm/documentation/development/api.md

 Note: API implementation classes (available below) do most of work for you: add needed headers, handle autentication, parameters, etc.

-It's recommended to create a **separate an API user** with specific rights (roles) and use this user for API calls.
+It's recommended to create a **separate API user** with specific rights (roles) and use this user for API calls.

 In this article: